jmfrank63/cloudian-ansible-baremetal/README.md

 - Customize and/or add `group_vars/DC[n].yml`
 - Customize `inventory/topology`
 - Optionally run `./node_discovery.py` (see FAQ)
-- Finally run: `ansible-playbook deployCluster.yml <options>`
+- Finally run: `ansible-playbook deployCluster.yml (use `--limit` if only a selected number of nodes or DCs are reachable at any give time.
+See FAQ)
-- After a batch has run successfully, you can run a cleanup: `ansible-playbook cleanup.yml`
+- After a batch has run successfully, you can run a cleanup: `ansible-playbook cleanup.yml` (will reboot nodes into their final configuration)

 ## FAQ